 Decision Overview

 Justice María Isabel Perello Domenech delivered the opinion for the Third Section of the Administrative Chamber of the Supreme Tribunal.
-The main issue for the Tribunal was to determine whether in this case, Don Segundo’s rights to be forgotten, respect for private and family life, and protection of personal data should prevail when weighed against freedom of information and expression.
+The main issue for the Tribunal was to determine whether Don Segundo’s rights to be forgotten, respect for private and family life, and protection of personal data should prevail when weighed against freedom of information and expression.

 According to the appellant the first instance ruling erred in several aspects.
 Don Segundo argued that he’s not a “person of public interest, nor there’s any public interest in the access to information or data related to him” [par.
 8].
 The appellant also argued that the information against him is mainly composed of “insults regarding [his] professional work”, which shouldn’t merit any legal protection.
 Likewise, Segundo considered that the first instance judgement didn’t consider the temporal factor, according to which data collection should be adequate, pertinent, proportional and exact, not only at the time in which it’s collected, “but also during all the time the data is being processed” [p.
 9].

-The Supreme Tribunal started its argumentation by stating that the right to be forgotten is “intended to allow every person to build his or her life without the burden of the past, when there’s no public interest or utility that justifies the negative consequences associated to the publicity of lawfully disseminated news in the past, or when the passage of time has diluted the public interest” [p.
+The Supreme Tribunal stated that the right to be forgotten is “intended to allow every person to build his or her life without the burden of the past, when there’s no public interest or utility that justifies the negative consequences associated to the publicity of lawfully disseminated news in the past, or when the passage of time has diluted the public interest” [p.
 4].

-The Court also made reference to the Costeja case (), from the ECJ, to bring to the light the fact that although personal data processing by a search engine can affect fundamental rights, such as private life, “the deletion of links from search results by name of the affected physical person, can affect the legitimate interest of Internet users, who are potentially interested in accessing certain specific information.
+The Court also made reference to the Costeja case (Google Spain SL v.
+Agencia Española de Protección de Datos) from the ECJ, to bring to the light the fact that although personal data processing by a search engine can affect fundamental rights such as private life, “the deletion of links from search results by name of the affected physical person, can affect the legitimate interest of internet users, who are potentially interested in accessing certain specific information.
 For this reason, it’s necessary to achieve a fair balance between this interest and the fundamental rights of the affected person” [p.
 5].

 Following the precedent set by the Constitutional Court of Spain (STC 129/2009, June 1st, FJ 2), the Tribunal argued that “freedom of information prevails over personality rights, when the news that is being disseminated is truthful and refers to public relevance facts that are of public interest” [p.
 6].
-This set of criteria, as the Court notices, can also be found in the case of Brunet v.
-France, by the ECtHR.
+This set of criteria, as the Court notices, was upheld by the ECtHR in the case of Brunet v.
+France App no. 12662/06 (October 8, 2009).

 For the Supreme Tribunal, in line with the precedent laid out by the Constitutional Court (STC 172/1990, November 12, FJ 2), public relevance is determined by the matter or subject [of the information], or by the condition, public or private, of the person concerned” [p.
 6].